Does Walmart Sell Raised Toilet Seats ?

 - be enrolled in Medicare Part B

-- have a signed prescription from Medicare-enrolled physician certifying that it is medically necessary for you to have a bedside commode
+- have a signed prescription from a Medicare-enrolled physician certifying that it is medically necessary for you to have a bedside commode

 From Medicare: –